pgtipping/apt-affordability-checkerFE/memory-bank/progress.md

 ## How to Resume

 - Review `activeContext.md` and this file for the latest context and next steps.
-- Begin by reproducing the rent estimate/calculation issue and checking logs for errors.
+- Run `npm run build`.
-- Continue with general QA, migration, and styling audit tasks as outlined above.
+- If successful, commit and push changes.
-- All technical and project rules are documented in `.clinerules`.
+- Proceed with testing and QA tasks.